 Loose, Old, or Lost Fillings

-If filling get dislodged or don’t fit right they can can allow air, food, and bacteria to cause problems with your exposed nerve endings.
+If fillings get dislodged or don’t fit right, they can can allow air, food, and bacteria to cause problems with your exposed nerve endings.

 Chip, Crack or Fracture

 Teeth grinding, jaw clenching, and normal wear and tear over time can weaken your teeth.
 Small thin lines in the enamel can easily become chips, cracks, and fractures that expose your nerve endings.